Kurrartapu: Taxonomy

 The genus Kurrartapu belongs to the family Cracticidae.
 Kurrartapu are more closely related to other members of Cracticidae than those of artamidae.
 Cracticids include currawongs, butcherbirds, and peltops.
 Cracticids are part of the assemblage Malaconotoidea within Corvoidea.
 Corvoidea are believed to have originated in Australasia.
-Other members of Malaconotoidea include: the helmet shrikes, the batises, the vangas, the Asian ioras, the African bushshrikes, and the woodswallows.
-It is imagined that the last common ancestor of artamidae, vangas, and cracticids (alive in the paleogene) may have been stout with long pointy wings, a decurved bill, and sexually monomorphic.
+Other members of Malaconotoidea include the helmet shrikes, the batises, the vangas, the Asian ioras, the African bushshrikes, and the woodswallows.
+It is hypothesized that the last common ancestor of Artamidae, vangas, and cracticids (alive in the Paleogene) may have been stout with long pointy wings, a decurved bill, and sexually monomorphic.

-The woodswallows are sometimes grouped within the family cracticidae, though these two lineages may have diverged roughly 20-36.3 million years ago.
+The woodswallows are sometimes grouped within the family Cracticidae, though these two lineages may have diverged roughly 20-36.3 million years ago.
 This grouping is supported by morphological analyses and weakly supported by limited DNA studies, more comprehensive genetic analysis disproves this nesting, and so the two may be sister taxa.
 This remains disputed however, as recent mitochondrial phylogeny instead supports a sister relationship between cracticids and African bushshrikes and allies.
 Additionally the mottled berryhunter may be another sister taxa to cracticids.

-Within the cracticids, the morphology of the tarsometatarsus suggests the Kurrartapu is more closely related to currawongs and butcherbirds, who diverged likely in the mid miocene.
+Within the cracticids, the morphology of the tarsometatarsus suggests the Kurrartapu is more closely related to currawongs and butcherbirds, who diverged likely in the mid Miocene.
 The currawongs appear to have evolved earlier than the butcherbirds, which is possibly indicative as to which group shares more traits with the Kurrartapu.

-Distribution and Habitat
+Distribution and habitat

 The Kurrartapu fossil was found in the early Miocene deposit of Riversleigh.
 Australia then was experiencing the effects of the global warming phase which followed the melting of the polar ice caps.
 Plant and animal fossils also found in the deposit are closely related to extant rainforest (subtropical and tropical closed forest) dwelling species.
-During the early miocene, fossils suggest central Australian lakes and swamps hosted sclerophyll forests, dominated by acacia, casuarina, and eucalyptus.
+During the early Miocene, fossils suggest central Australian lakes and swamps hosted sclerophyll forests, dominated by acacia, casuarina, and eucalyptus.
 In temperate rainforests, the canopy consisted mainly of coniferous podocorp and araucarian, and deciduous nothofagus trees, with an understory of tree ferns (predominately cyatheacean and dicksoniacean), along with a diversity of other flora.
 The rich diversity of the early miocene Australian forests approximates that of modern lowlands in Borneo.
 These forests were forever wet, and ranged between warm and cool temperatures.
 At this time (the early Miocene) Australia had broken off from Gondwana.
 This implies the Kurrartapu was restricted to the continent, and likely resided within the widespread rainforests aboard.
 Similar to the non-migratory black butcherbird, peltops, and extant Australian magpie one might assume the Kurrartapu was equally sedentary, although contemporary currawongs do undertake altitudinal migration.